Skip to content

 In addition to the above, SAST puts the onus of security responsibility on developers.
 Manual vulnerability management incurs significant time to identify vulnerabilities as well as to verify their remediation.
 To effectively manage vulnerability identification and fixes, however, developers must become security experts in their own right to conduct static code analysis, which requires ongoing training and subject-matter expertise—something most developers do not want to assume.

-Assessing the Efficacy of DAST Tools for DevSecOps
+Assessing the efficacy of DAST tools for DevSecOps

 DAST tools analyze application runtime with vulnerability scanning to detect possible security vulnerabilities.
 DAST tools continually search for vulnerabilities in a web application.
 Upon identifying a vulnerability, DAST tools send an alert to the appropriate team so that they can take action to fix the vulnerability.